 By taking advantage of integrations with Kepler the team was also able to create an animated visualization which is able to convey the spatial and temporal distribution of travel, the peak times, and the departure and arrival areas amongst other things.

 Want to learn more about how Wecity collects, visualizes and analyzes this type of data?Click to read the full customer story

 As with pedestrian zones another method for evaluating where to build more infrastructure for bike users is to determine areas with an increased number of accidents with other road vehicles.
 The visualization below takes advantage of our Alteryx connector to source the data and displays details of the severity, location, time and date of the accident.

 One of the few ‘benefits’ of the pandemic has been a decline in air pollution including in many urban areas which is leading some authorities to speed up the adoption of alternative greener forms of transport within their cities.
 As an example the UK government announced recently that trials for allowing scooters on public roads would be brought forward to June this year as opposed to 2021.

 The micromobility industry which includes greener alternatives such as bikes, scooters, and electric cars, revolves around location, with the amount of available location data growing exponentially.
-Companies such as Bird, Jump and Lime (which have now merged) are digital-first companies, and have architected their applications to use location data for the benefit of the user - gathering spatial data points to ensure scooters or bikes are in the right location at the right time for them.
+Companies such as Spin, Bird, Jump and Lime (which have now merged) are digital-first companies, and have architected their applications to use location data for the benefit of the user - gathering spatial data points to ensure scooters or bikes are in the right location at the right time for them.

 As an example, this animated map below was created by a micromobility company operating in Barcelona.
 They wanted to analyze starting and stopping points of their vehicles in order to be able to create a downtime metric which would help them redistribute the fleet around the city for maximum usage.